Affine Grassmannians and the geometric Satake in mixed characteristic: Affine Grassmannians

-is a decomposition of $S_w$ as locally closed subsets and each $I\dot{v}I/I$ is isomorphic to the perfection of an affine space of dimension $\ell(v)$.
-We show that $S_w$ is perfectly proper so that $\mF\ell=\underrightarrow\lim S_w$ is ind perfectly proper.
-The idea is similar to Corollary \ref{irr and proper}.
+is a decomposition of $S_w$ into locally closed subsets and each $I\dot{v}I/I$ is isomorphic to the perfection of an affine space of dimension $\ell(v)$.
+We show that $S_w$ is perfectly proper so that $\mF\ell=\underrightarrow\lim S_w$ is ind-perfectly proper.
+The idea is similar to the proof of Corollary \ref{irr and proper}.